Abadrausar/Rubble-/other/Rubble Readme.txt

 Now you are good to go!

-If you use OSX or Linux, 32 bit binaries for these OSes can be found in the "rubble/other" directory.
-If you want 64 bit binaries you can compile them yourself, source code is in "rubble/other/src" (along with basic build instructions).
+If you use OSX or Linux, 32 bit binaries for these OSes are included.
+If you want 64 bit binaries you can compile them yourself, source code is in "./other/src" (along with basic build instructions).
+To use non-Windows binaries they must be placed in the same directory as the windows ones (you can delete the windows binaries if you don't need them).
+OSX binaries are in "./other/darwin_386", Linux binaries may be found in "./other/linux_386".
+For more help see the "Rubble OS Specific Information" section in "Rubble Basics".

 ==============================================
 Running Rubble (Web UI, all OSes):